-> Critical thinking and problem-solving
+Critical thinking and problem-solving

 Learners are supported to ask meaningful questions, and to evaluate information, evidence and situations.
 They should be able to analyse and justify possible solutions, recognising potential issues and problems.
 Learners will become objective in their decision-making, identifying and developing arguments.
 They will be able to propose solutions which generate different types of value.
-All learners will access Commando Joes to promote critical thinking and problem solving collaboratively.

-> Literacy, Numeracy and Digital Competence
+Literacy, Numeracy and Digital Competence